Ireland Yearly Meeting

 The Ireland Yearly Meeting is the umbrella body for the Religious Society of Friends in Ireland.
-It is one of many Yearly Meetings (YM's) of Friends around the world.
+It is one of many Yearly Meetings (YMs) of Friends around the world.
 A notable aspect of the Ireland YM is that it encompasses meetings with widely divergent Christian viewpoints from theologically conservative (evangelical) to theologically liberal.
-All meetings under its care are in the unprogrammed tradition.
+All meetings under its purview are in the unprogrammed tradition.
 It also includes meetings both in the Republic of Ireland and in Northern Ireland.

 Structure

 In Ireland there are 28 local (preparative) meetings.
 These are grouped into 7 regional Monthly meetings, which are in turn grouped together in 3 provincial (quarterly) meetings.
 The three quarterly meetings together constitute the Ireland YM.
 There are between 1000 and 2000 Friends in Ireland.

 The Friendly Word is a bimonthly magazine published by Quakers in Ireland.
-The Friends Burial Ground, Dublin is in Temple Hill, Blackrock, Co.
-Dublin.
+The Friends Burial Ground, Dublin is in Temple Hill, Blackrock, County Dublin.